Understanding Sentences from Multiple Perspectives with Multi-Head Attention

 andreading

-By applying multiple perspectives simultaneously, Multi-Head Attention enriches the understanding of the sentence's meaning.
+Applying these multiple perspectives simultaneously helps Multi-Head Attention build a richer understanding of the sentence’s meaning.

 How Does Multi-Head Attention Work?